 What is a Job Share?

 A Job Share is where two people share a single full-time role, effectively making it part-time for them but full-time for their employer as someone is always in the role.
-Job Share teams actively hand-over what they are working on to provide consistency as the role passes between Job Share partners.
+Job Share teams actively hand over what they are working on to provide consistency as the role passes between Job Share partners.

 How do you find a Job Share partner?

 Almost all Job Share teams knew or were introduced to their partner by someone they know.
-Using your personel network to find a Job Share partner is one of the most effective ways.
+Using your personal network to find a Job Share partner is one of the most effective ways.
 Finding a Job Share partner is crucial if you are trying to apply for a new full-time role as a Job Share or convince your current employer to change your position.
 DuoMe was created to help with this and provides a way for people to find Job Share partners.

 What are the benefits of Job Sharing?